House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Like many succulent plant species, the string of pearls grows during summer and spring and remains dormant during winter.
 During the dormant period, your plant growth rate will likely be slower, which is nothing to worry about because it is normal.

 In winter, avoid giving your plants any form of fertilizer because the plant will not be able to use it.
-In fact, the excess fertilizer could end up burning the roots of your plant.
+The excess fertilizer could end up burning the roots of your plant.

 2. Watering Schedule